NIKHILA-GIT/GripSparkBankingSystem/README.md

+The Sparks Foundation - Task-1 for Web development.
-Here i uploaded my all files for BASIC BANKING SYSTEM.I have used PHP and MYSQL for backend and HTML,CSS,BOOTSTRAP for frontend of Website.
+Here i uploaded my all files for **BASIC BANKING SYSTEM**.I have used PHP and MYSQL for backend and HTML,CSS,BOOTSTRAP for frontend of Website. by,NIKHILA K G